doddatpivotal/todos/README.md

 ### [__todos-edge__](/todos-edge)

-Todo(s) Edge is an edge for other Todo apps and serves as a client entry-point into functionality, implemented using [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway).
+Todo(s) Edge is an edge for other Todo apps and serves as a client entry-point into functionality.

 ---